Overlay

 savings account could be a good option for money you might need in an emergency.
 Some accounts let you access your money straight away to pay for any costs you aren’t expecting.

 Savings accounts also come with an interest rate, so you know what you’ll get back from them.
-They are the better option if you’re planning to spend the money on something in the next 5 years.
+They could be a better option if you’re planning to spend the money on something within the next 5 years.

 Over a long time though, the real value of money held in savings accounts can be reduced by inflation.
 What you can buy with your money may reduce because prices tend to go up.